carpentries-incubator/SDC-BIDS-fMRI/_episodes/06-apply-a-parcellation.md

 First we'll load in our packages as usual:

 ~~~
-import numpy as np
-import nibabel as nib
+from nilearn import datasets
-from nilearn import datasets #provides nilearn example datasets as well as brain parcellation atlases
+from nilearn import image as nimg
 from nilearn import plotting as nplot

-import matplotlib.pyplot as plt
+%matplotlib inline
 ~~~
 {: .language-python}